Hoffman Cheng: Early life

-Cheng grew up in the Wong Tai Sin resettlement area in Kowloon and moved to Wong Tai Sin Lower Village when he was in Form 1,. he has two older brothers who graduated from Wong Tai Sin Government Primary School PM School in 1990 and Church of Christ in China Rotary Secondary School in 1995.
+Cheng grew up in the Wong Tai Sin resettlement area in Kowloon and moved to Wong Tai Sin Lower Village when he was in Form 1.
+He has two older brothers.
 He participated in basketball at school, and when he was in Form 5, he took part in a school singing competition and represented the school gymnastics team in off-campus competitions.
 After graduating from Form 5, Cheng studied jewelry design for one year and then worked in the related industry for two years.
-At that time, he followed his master to another jewelry design company, but the company went bankrupt soon after, forcing Cheng to switch to the computer industry and become a computer server operator.
-Since he worked in shifts as an operator, he used his spare time to participate in several singing competitions in 1999, such as the Shatin Youth Association Singing Competition, 2001 TVB Global Chinese New Talent Singing Contest (stopped in the semi-finals).
-Later, in order to enter the entertainment industry, he and his friends applied for the 17th TVB Artist Training Class in 2001.
+Cheng joined another jewelry design company which went bankrupt soon after, forcing him to switch career and become a computer server operator.
+During his shifts as an operator, Cheng used his spare time to participate in several singing competitions in 1999, such as the Shatin Youth Association Singing Competition, 2001 TVB Global Chinese New Talent Singing Contest (stopped in the semi-finals).
+Cheng and his friends applied for the 17th TVB Artist Training Class in 2001.